History of Prisoner in Timeline

 Prisoner

-A prisoner, also referred to as an inmate or detainee, is defined as an individual who has been deprived of their liberty against their will.
-This deprivation can manifest as confinement within a prison or through physical restraint.
-The term 'prisoner' is most commonly used to describe someone who is actively serving a sentence within a prison setting.
+A prisoner, also referred to as an inmate or detainee, is an individual whose freedom has been forcibly taken away, either through confinement in a correctional facility or by physical restraint.
+The term typically refers to someone who is currently serving a sentence within a prison setting.

-In 1940, Donald Clemmer's "The Prison Community" was first published, which is credited as a key text in the founding of ethnographic prison sociology.
+In 1940, Donald Clemmer's "The Prison Community" was first published, marking the founding of ethnographic prison sociology.

 The Prison Community (Palgrave Studies in Prisons and Penology)